LukeNK/T24/README.md

     The answer will be indented with tab or 4 spaces, the first answer will be marked as the correct one Add a newline for a new answer.
 There is no answer upper limit but there should be at least one answer.
     The answers will be randomized when showing to the user.
-    Empty line (or lines with less than 4 characters) will be ignored
+    Empty lines will be ignored

 Remove indentation to add a new question.
 This is a true-false question. <blockquote>This question has answer hints</blockquote>
     <!-- If an answer line starts with a less-than sign (symbolize for a HTML tag) then it will be inserted to the question's text instead of being a separate answer. -->